skyfox69/jsapi/README.md

 The one and only positional argument of the `api_schema` directive specifies the mandatory name of the reusable schema.

-Reusable schems can be referred by name as below.
+A schema defined by `api_schema` can be referred as below.

 ```ruby
 api_operation 'create_foo', method: 'post' do